simsam8/inf265_project3/report.md

 ### Model architectures

--- TODO --
 We decided that we wanted to compare RNN and LSTM-based architectures, because we were curious to see whether the LSTMs would outperform the "basic" RNNs for this task.
 Both architecture variants were similar, as they consisted of our previously trained embedding layer (with frozen weights) of size `vocab_size`\*`embedding_dim`, one or multiple recurrent (RNN/LSTM) layers, and a fully connected output layer of size `num_hiddens`\*`vocab_size`.

-The hyperparameters were the same as for task 2; the number of hidden recurrent layers, the number of hidden units and a dropout parameter.
+The hyperparameters were the same as for task 2; the number of hidden recurrent layers, the number of hidden units and a dropout parameter, as well as the optimizer's learning rate parameter.

 ## Model training

--- TODO --
 The training loop for the text generation models is identical to the one we used to train the conjugation models.
 As before, we are using `Adam` for the optimizer and `nn.CrossEntropyLoss` for the loss function with a batch size of 64.
-We trained 20 epochs for every run and ranked them on their target token prediction accuracy.
+We performed a grid search over hyperparameters where we trained the models for 20 epochs and ranked them on their target token prediction accuracy.

 | num_hidden | num_layers | dropout |